cesbit/libqpack/README.md

   pointer to data end (readonly)

 #### `void qp_unpacker_init(qp_unpacker_t * unpacker, const unsigned char * pt, size_t len)`
 Initialize a `qp_unpacker_t` instance.
-No additional clean is required.
+No cleanup after the initialization is required.
+It is allowed to run this function multiple times to bring the unpacker back to its initial state.

 #### `qp_types_t qp_next(qp_unpacker_t * unpacker, qp_obj_t * qp_obj)`
 Used walk over an unpacker instance step-by-step.
 After calling the function,